cardano-foundation/CIPs/CIP-0122/README.md

 and how they differ from existing work, below.

 Aside from the issues we list below, we don't consider other operations controversial.
-Indeed, `bitwiseLogicalComplement` has a direct parallel to the implementation in [CIP-58][cip-58], and `replicateByteString` is a direct wrapper around the `replicate` function in `ByteString`.
+Indeed, `complementByteString` has a direct parallel to the implementation in [CIP-58][cip-58], and `replicateByte` is a direct wrapper around the `replicate` function in `ByteString`.
 Thus, we do not discuss them further here.